5 Odd Suggestions About How To Fight the Dust Bowl

 2. COVER THE TERRAIN WITH BROKEN-DOWN CARS.

 One North Carolinian’s suggestion ideally would have killed two birds with one stone.
-As environmental historian Donald Worster writes in his book Dust Bowl: The Southern Plains in the 1930s, “Mrs. M.L.
+As environmental historian Donald Worster wrote in his book Dust Bowl: The Southern Plains in the 1930s, “Mrs. M.L.
 Yearby of Durham, North Carolina saw an opportunity to beautify her own state by shipping its junked autos out to the plains to anchor the blowing fields.”

 3. BOMB THE SKY.